benpptung/util-retry/README.md

-A thin and lightweight utilty to wrap an async function and makes it retryable.
+A very thin and lightweight utilty to wrap an async function and makes it retryable.
 If all retires failed, the `last attampt error` will be sent back.

 # Example
 ```